-3rd Grade Program
+3rd Grade Programs

 Step Into Art third-grade programs capture the imaginations of young students with learning focused on great works of art from the Isabella Stewart Gardner Museum or highlights of French and American painting from the Museum of Fine Arts, Boston.
 Each program begins at school with an interactive slideshow workshop inviting students to “step into art” in many different ways: through looking and discussion, drama activities, music, dance, and storytelling, all in the spirit of building memorable connections to chosen paintings.
 Emphasizing diverse entry points for learning, our creative, multimodal approach enables all students to participate and thrive.
 A special visit to the museum – with sketching in the courtyard or galleries – figures at the heart of each program.
 Students see in person all the works they have learned about at school and make exciting new discoveries.